nvdaes/emule/readme.md

 ## Managing columns. ##

-When within a list you can move the caret between the rows and columns using alt+control+ Arrows.
+When within a list, you can move the caret between the rows and columns using alt+control+ Arrows.
 In this Add-on the following key commands are also available:

-*	nvda+control+1-0: Allows to Read the first 10 columns.
+*	nvda+control+1-0: Reads the first 10 columns.
-*	nvda+shift+1-0: Reads corresponding column, from 11th to 20th.
+*	nvda+shift+1-0: Reads columns 11 to 20.
-*	nvda+shift+C: Copies the contents of the last column read to the clipboard.
+*	nvda+shift+C: Copies the contents of the last read column to the clipboard.

 [1]: http://addons.nvda-project.org/files/get.php?file=em
 [2]: http://www.emule-project.net